 10. “Skywest and Crooked”

 At this point we do get to a slower song.
 We also get to the point of the album where it doesn’t just go off the rails a bit – it says, “see them rails over there?
 Fuck them rails.
 I’m going this way.”
-The song itself is a fairly dramatic if slightly unremarkable slower Carter rant, with a guest monologue from none other than rock royalty in the form of chief Blockhead Sir Ian of Dury.
+The song itself is a fairly dramatic if slightly unremarkable slower Carter rant, with a guest monologue from proper rock royalty, none other than chief Blockhead Sir Ian of Dury.
 He closes the song out with a rather sombre monologue taken from “Man of La Mancha”.
 Mark: 6/11.

 11. “The Impossible Dream”